Error estimation of different schemes to measure spin-squeezing inequalities: Preliminaries

 \subsection{Hypothesis tests}

 Although the spin-squeezing parameters, $\xi = \xi_{u}$ for $u=a,b,c,d$ in Eq.\,\eqref{Eq:SpSqParameters}, contain terms that can be directly measured in an experiment, their exact values cannot be obtained from a finite number of measurement repetitions.
-In the following, we consider how to estimate the spin-squeezing parameters in practice.
+In the following we consider how to estimate the spin-squeezing parameters in practice.
+For this purpose we focus on the spin-squeezing parameter in Eq.\,\eqref{Eq:SpSqParameters_c}.
+We note that for this parameter, the bound in Eq.\,\eqref{Eq:SSIneq_Toth_c} is an upper bound.
+The hypothesis test is thus right-sided.
+The left-sided hypothesis test for spin-squeezing parameters that are lower bounded can be formulated analogously.

 Let us begin by defining an estimator $\tilde{\xi}$ for $\xi$ (which we denote by a tilde).
 An estimator $\tilde{\xi}$ is a random variable according to some probability distribution, which can be created from experimental data.
 It is common to require that the estimator is unbiased, meaning that the expectation coincides with the target parameter value, i.e.,